Xiongnu: Ethnolinguistic origins

-Historians disagree on whether the Xiongnu were of Turkic or Mongolian origin.
+Historians disagree on whether the Xiongnu were of Iranian, Turkic, Mongolic or Yeniseian origin.
 However, some fragments from Chinese chronicles may indicate that the Xiongnu were of Turkic rather than Mongolian origin.
 Fragments relating to the Six Kingdoms period state that the Xiongnu spoke a language different from that of the Xianbei, who were of Mongolian or Paramongolian origin.
 However, the origin of the Xiongnu remains a subject of speculation.

 The Xiongnu empire is widely thought to have been multiethnic.
 There are several theories on the ethnolinguistic identity of the Xiongnu, though there is no consensus among scholars as to what language was spoken by the Xiongnu elite.